CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## vds.counts_15min_bylane
-Similar to `vds.counts_15min` but broken down by lane, to be used for investigating individual lane data availability.
+`vds.raw_vdsdata` summarized into 15 minute bins by lane, to be used for investigating individual lane data availability.
 - Excludes `division_id = 8001` since those sensors have only 1 lane.
 - **Note** `raw_vdsdata` is only summarized into this table if the `expected_bins` value for that `vdsconfig_uid` in `vds.detector_inventory` is not null.

 **Data quality checks:**